Interstella55/Interstella55/README.md

 - 👋 Hi, I’m @Interstella55
-- 👀 I’m interested in learn Python
+- 👀 I’m interested to learn Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything.
 I want to learn as much as possible.
 I've been studying Python on CodeAcademy.
 So far, i am loving it.
 - 📫 Fell free to send me a message!